eigerco/polka-storage/docs/src/getting-started/docker-setup.md

 Install docker on your system by following the [docker install instructions](https://docs.docker.com/engine/install/)

+## Dockerfile setup

+All docker builds are in 4 stages.
+The first stage is setting up [cargo chef](https://github.com/LukeMathWalker/cargo-chef), this caches the Rust dependencies for faster builds.
+The next stage is the planning stage where cargo chef analyzes the current project to determine the minimum subset of file required to build it an cache the dependencies.
+The build stage is where cargo chef checks the project skeleton identified in the planner stage and builds it to cache dependencies.
+The final stage, runtime, sets up the runtime with debian and imports the binary build in the previous stage.

 ## Building

 Clone the repository and go into the directory: